Do You Follow These Typhoon Safety Steps in Hong Kong?

 If you live in Hong Kong, you have a higher chance of predicting the Rugby 7s winners than the weather.
-Especially during typhoon season, which ranges from June to the end of October in 2022.
+Especially during typhoon season, which ranges from May to November.
 Typhoons are the Asia version of a hurricane, cyclone, or storm.

-The typhoons in Hong Kong range from T1-10.
-T1 being the least and T10 being the worst.
-Each one brings strong wind and rain; the strength of wind and rain depends on the number.
+The typhoons in Hong Kong range from T1 to 10.
+Typhoon 1 being the least and typhoon 10 being the worst.
+Each one brings strong wind and rain; the strength of the wind and rain depends on the number.
 T8 and T10 are the typhoons the city fears the most, as these shut down the city and cause the most damage.

 September is known as the peak of typhoon season in Hong Kong.
 So, are you ready, and do you know the safety steps in Hong Kong?